DirkJanJansen/Pandora-Enterprise_Resource_Planning/README.md

  Modules: Inventory, Sales, Purchase, Manufactory, Employees, Calculation, Accountancy (portal), Payroll administration, Management modules for inventory control and financial control with graphs are included.

+ Program translated to English frontends see folder Pandora program translated to English

  For documentation and database structure see Documentation directory.